railsgirlswgtn/pikachu/STORY.md

 As eevee arrived, the crowd cheered and the strobelights started!

-All people evolved to a bunch of Pikachu`s.
+All of the people evolved to a bunch of Pikachus.

 ![Alt Text](https://github.com/freenat/pikachu/blob/master/1b.8063817.gif)